 At Thorn Grove Nursery, we have two classes which attend for 2.5 days each week.
 These are split into Beginning of Week (Monday, Tuesday, and Wednesday AM) and End of Week (Wednesday PM, Thursday and Friday).
 We take a maximum of 24 children in each class and generally have two admission intakes each academic year in September and January.

-This year we are trialling the offer of 30 Hours of government-funded provision (a full week Monday-Friday) to children whose parents are eligible for this.
+Since September 2017, we now offer 30 Hours of government-funded provision (a full week Monday-Friday) to children whose parents are eligible.
 We currently have a small number of children who have taken up these hours.
 If you are interested, see the school Admissions page under the ‘Our School’ tab or click here for more information.
 Please be aware that the number of 30-hour places we are able to offer is limited.

 In the Nursery, the aim is for the children to learn through play and exploring the environment.
 The day is well structured and the children quickly get used to a daily routine.
 For most of their ‘learning time’ children can play indoors or outdoors and access activities that support their development in the seven areas of learning, either independently or in a focused activity with an adult.
 During the children’s independent learning time, adults in the Nursery carry out observations on the children to document their everyday successes and progress.
 These observations are shared with parents on a half-termly basis via a system called 2 Build a Profile.
 The children also have short sessions of carpet time throughout the day, where they learn about stories and celebrations, numbers and phonics through adult-led input.